 In February 2017, an in-depth article was published on legal and regulatory aspects of cybersecurity in Sweden (https://gettingthedealthrough.com/area/72/jurisdiction/38/cybersecurity-...).

 In January 2017, the Prime Minister made a statement with regard to national security.
 While the statement focuses on military threats, cybercrime and terrorism, it highlights the importance of protecting critical infrastructures, primarily energy, transportation and telecommunications (http://www.government.se/opinion-pieces/2017/01/swedens-security-must-be-seen-in-a-broader-perspective/).

 |Implementation and monitoring||

-There are no laws in Sweden that specifically deal with cyber security.
-However, the Swedish Civil Contingencies Agency (MSB), which is the national authority in charge of information security, has helped Sweden establish a good reputation on cybersecurity.
+Current status: The Swedish Civil Contingencies Agency (MSB) is the national authority in charge of information security and has helped Sweden establish a good reputation on cybersecurity.
 MSG is the centralised information security entity and has a prominent public presence.

 Current legislation/policy in place:

 There are no official national incentives for improving the cybersecurity of businesses in Sweden.
 However, several initiatives have been set up to boost public-private co-operation.